 Top of the pageCheck Your Symptoms

-Teenagers also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behavior.
-Some teens experiment with poisonous substances such as by sniffing toxic glues or inhaling aerosol substances to get "high."
-About half of all poisonings in teens are classified as suicide attempts, which always requires medical evaluation.
+Teens also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behavior.
+Some teens experiment with poisonous substances.
+They may sniff toxic glues or inhale aerosol substances to get "high."
+About half of all poisonings in teens are classified as suicide attempts.
+They always require medical care.

 Adults—especially older adults—are at risk for accidental and intentional poisonings from:

-- Gas leaks, such as exhaust leaks from heaters and stoves and automobile exhaust.
-For more information, see the topic Carbon Monoxide Poisoning.
+- Gas leaks.
+These include exhaust leaks from heaters and stoves and automobile exhaust.

 - Medicines, such as acetaminophen, antibiotics, cough and cold remedies, vitamins, pain relievers, sleeping pills, and tranquilizers.

-- Household cleaning supplies and other substances, such as cosmetics, antifreeze, windshield cleaner, gardening products, and paint thinners.
+- Household cleaning supplies and other substances.
+Examples are cosmetics, antifreeze, windshield cleaner, gardening products, and paint thinners.